Alien: Isolation: Marketing and release

 Alien: Isolation was first unveiled on 12 May 2011 when UK government minister Ed Vaizey visited Creative Assembly and revealed on his Twitter account that the studio was hiring for an Alien game.
 Although no gameplay details were confirmed, Sega confirmed that Isolation would be released for consoles.
 Sega boss Mike Hayes said it was "very much a triple-A project.
 We want this to be a peer to the likes of Dead Space 2."
 Although the game's name was anticipated following a trademark registration in October 2013 and some screenshots leaked in December 2013, Alien: Isolation was announced and confirmed for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One with the release of a teaser trailer on 7 January 2014.
 The fact that Sega's previous Alien game, Aliens: Colonial Marines, received a negative public reaction did not affect Creative Assembly.
 According to Napper, the vocal reaction from the Alien fanbase assured the team that they were building a game the fanbase wanted.

 Alien: Isolation was presented at E3 2014, where journalists had a chance to play the game.
 Polygon described the demo as effective and terrifying.
 The game was also playable on the Oculus Rift virtual reality (VR) headset that was shown at the show.
 It was awarded Best VR Game and was nominated for Game of the Show, Best Xbox One Game, Best PlayStation 4 Game, Best PC Game, and Best Action Game at the IGN's Best of E3 2014 Awards.
 At the 2014 Game Critics Awards, it was nominated for Best of Show, Best Console Game, and Best Action/Adventure Game.
 In August 2014, a cinematic trailer was shown at Gamescom.

 Alien: Isolation was released on 7 October 2014.
-According to Sega, it had sold more than one million copies worldwide as of January 2015.
-As of March 2015, Alien: Isolation had sold over 2.1 million copies in Europe and the US.
-It was ported by Feral Interactive to Linux and OS X in late 2015, to Nintendo Switch on 5 December 2019, and to Android and iOS devices on 16 December 2021, and was added to the Amazon Luna service on 14 October 2021.
+Isolation was ported by Feral Interactive to Linux and OS X in late 2015, to Nintendo Switch on 5 December 2019, and to Android and iOS devices on 16 December 2021, and was added to the Amazon Luna service on 14 October 2021.